Sharing the heart of Christ

 Men and women can grow in their faith by reading and studying in a small group, enjoying a meal with each other, praying with each other for others, and serving others.

-We offer four adult Bible studies during the week:
+We offer four adult Bible studies during the week in 2018:

-1. Men’s Bible Study: "Mayberry Bible Study,” from 12:00 to 1:00 p.m. on Mondays in the basement of the sanctuary building (bring lunch if you like).
+1. Men’s Bible Study: From 12:00 to 1:00 p.m. on Mondays in the basement of the sanctuary building (bring lunch if you like).

-2. Monday Night Bible Study: "The Land Between" and “The Absolute Basics of the Christian Faith” from 7:00 to 8:30 p.m. on Mondays in the parlor of the Education Building.
+2. Monday Night Bible Study: From 7:00 to 8:30 p.m. on Mondays in the parlor of the Education Building.

-3. Prayer Group: A study of prayer, from 12:05 to 12:45 p.m. on Wednesdays in the parlor of the Education Building (bring lunch if you like)
+3. Prayer Time: A study of prayer, from 12:05 to 12:45 p.m. on Wednesdays in the parlor of the Education Building (bring lunch if you like)

-4. Women’s Bible Study: "Mayberry Bible Study," from 10:30 a.m. to noon on Fridays in the parlor of the Education Building.
+4. Women’s Bible Study: From 10:30 a.m. to noon on Fridays in the parlor of the Education Building.
 You usually go out to eat afterwards.

 Open to youth in 7th through 12th grades, our youth group meets together midweek to deepen friendships, study scripture, and learn about service.
 They serve throughout the year and take an interstate summer mission trip.
 Midweek United Methodist Youth Fellowship (U.M.Y.F.) meets weekly during the evenings on either Tuesdays or Wednesdays.
 Please ask James Hamilton, who is our Director of Youth Ministries, for the days and times of U.M.Y.F.